Riusuky/udacity-web-front-end/README.md

 # Udacity Web Front End (Still in progress!)

 This repository is meant to show all of my Udacity's Web Front End Nanodegree project submissions.
-All of its content can be viewed [here](https://riusuky.github.io/udacity-web-front-end/).
+All of its content can be viewed in [this](https://riusuky.github.io/udacity-web-front-end/) hosted version.

 ## Getting Started

-Since the project uses the task runner [Grunt](https://gruntjs.com) ([Gruntfile.js](Gruntfile.js)) to perform optimizations and process images, you need to install all of its dependencies ([package.json](package.json)).
+Since the project uses the task runner [Grunt](https://gruntjs.com) ([`Gruntfile.js`](Gruntfile.js)) to process images and perform optimizations, you need to install all of its dependencies ([`package.json`](package.json)).

+Before installing the dependencies, make sure you have [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/), and [Grunt CLI](https://gruntjs.com/getting-started) installed.

-To install all dependencies just run `npm install` (Make sure you have npm installed before running it).
+To install all dependencies just run `npm install` where the `package.json` file is located.

-To run all tasks for all projects, just run `grunt`.
+To run all Grunt tasks for all projects, just run `grunt` where the `Gruntfile.js` file is located.

+If you intend to host a project on a local server, you could use the [http-server](https://www.npmjs.com/package/http-server) package for simplicity.

+Each project may contain its own `README` file with its own **Getting Started** section for further instructions on how to make your adjustments/modification or simply open the project.

 ## License